 Saumya RamaRao is a senior associate with the Population Council’s Reproductive Health program.
 She oversees major product introduction research, generates evidence about health systems and the people who use them, and provides technical assistance for program design and implementation.

-An economic demographer by training, RamaRao has worked on a wide range of reproductive health issues, such as safe abortion, safe motherhood, and family planning.
-She conducts on-the-ground research to identify specific reproductive health needs; works closely with Ministry of Health officials and service-delivery organizations to expand their range and quality of services; and provides technical assistance and support to program monitoring and evaluation.
+An economic demographer by training, RamaRao has worked on a wide range of reproductive health issues, including family planning, safe abortion, postabortion care, and safe motherhood.
+She has led multi-country research projects using a variety of methodological approaches ranging from implementation science to social science and market research.
+She conducts on-the-ground research to identify specific reproductive health needs; works closely with Ministry of Health officials and service-delivery organizations to expand their range and quality of services; plan for financing of services; and provides technical assistance and support to program monitoring and evaluation.

 RamaRao has a longstanding interest in capacity building.
-She chairs the Council’s Fred H. Bixby Fellowship Program, which brings young scientists from developing countries to conduct research with an experienced mentor at any one of the Council’s international offices.
-RamaRao leads the recruitment of fellowship applicants, manages the program, and works to create an environment in which fellows and mentors can learn from one another.
-She is also a member of the Council’s Institutional Review Board providing ethical oversight to institutionally developed projects.
+She was the chair of the Council’s Fred H. Bixby Fellowship Program, which brought young scientists from developing countries to conduct research with an experienced mentor at one of the Council’s international offices.

 RamaRao joined the Population Council as a fellow in the Council’s New Delhi office in 1994, and moved to the New York office in 1997.
 She has worked in numerous countries, including Ghana, India, Kenya, Nigeria, Pakistan, Peru, Philippines, Senegal, Tanzania, Vietnam, and Zambia.
 Before joining the Council, she conducted research and taught population and development at the International Institute for Population Sciences in Mumbai.